 Who qualifies for the Japan Digital Nomad Visa?

-Foreign remote workers and digital nomads that meet the annual income requirement of ($67,000 USD) and are from one of the 49 countries that have a tax treaty with Japan and whose passport holders qualify for a visa exemption.
+Foreign remote workers and digital nomads that meet the annual income requirement of ($67,000 USD) and are from one of the 49 countries that have a tax treaty with Japan and whose passport holders qualify for a visa exemption, and 21 additional countries are allowed as spouses or dependents on the same visa.

 Of course, applicants will need a valid passport with 6 months validity from the day their potential visa will expire.